monkeyDarefeen/rfid_reader_csharp/README.md

 RFID Driver

-This project is to show developers how to use RFID in C# WPF Form.
+This project is to show developers how to Scan RFID in C# WPF Form.
+And use it in your program.

 You can use the project files to create your own program.
 This files contains only a few lines of code to show the rfid UID and ATR in WPF Form.
 Download the zip, open it in Visual Studio, Under WPFApp2 run mainwindow.xaml